ubccr/xdmod/docs/hardware-requirements.md

 limited to system administrators.
 All end user access should be restricted to the web portal.

+For example, a virtual machine with 4 (2018) processor cores and 16GB of memory is sufficient to serve an Open XDMoD instance with moderate user activity and 28M jobs run over 11 years.

 ## Processor Requirements

-Open XDMoD requires only a single processor core.
-The equivalent of an Intel server processor from 2010 is sufficient.
-It is recommended to use a 64 bit x86 processor with at least two cores.
-More cores may be desirable if there are many concurrent users.
+While a lightly used Open XDMoD installation requires only a single processor core (the equivalent of an Intel Nehalem server processor from 2010 or better), it is recommended to use a 64 bit x86 processor with at least two cores.
+XDMoD instances supporting sites that process a large number of jobs or many concurrent users will require additional CPU resources.

 ## Memory Requirements